Restrictions on realizable unitary operations imposed by symmetry and locality: Supplementary Note 2: Charge vectors and constraints on realizable Hamiltonians

 \subsection{Charge vectors of general symmetric Hamiltonians}

 Consider the decomposition of the unitary representation $\{U(g): g\in G\}$ into the irreps of group $G$.
 Under this decomposition the Hilbert space decomposes as \be \mathcal{H}\cong \bigoplus_{\mu\in \text{Irreps}(n)} \mathcal{H}_\mu\ , \ee where the summation is over $\text{Irreps}(n)$, the set of inequivalent irreducible representations (irreps) of $G$ appearing in this representation and $\mathcal{H}_\mu$ is the subspace corresponding to irrep $\mu$, also known as the \emph{isotypic} component of $\mu$.
-Using Schur's lemmas, we can show that any $G$-invariant operator is block-diagonal with respect to this decomposition and, in general, can have support in any arbitrary subset of these sectors.
+Using Schur's lemmas, we can show that any $G$-invariant operator is block-diagonal with respect to this decomposition and, in general, can have support in any arbitrary subset of these sectors (It is worth noting that in the case of non-Abelian groups Schur's lemmas imply stronger constraints on the form of $G$-invariant operators.
+See Eq.(\ref{Schur})).
 However, as we will see in the following, for Hamiltonians generated by a fixed set of $G$-invariant Hamiltonians $\{H_j\}_j$, the supports in different subspaces $\{\mathcal{H}_\mu\}$ satisfy particular constraints, dictated by Hamiltonians $\{H_j\}_j$.